 The Initiative for Open Abstracts

 However, if we look at Crossref, only about 7% of the DOIs registered have an abstract included in the article’s metadata.
 A useful analysis of the landscape is provided by Aaron Tay, Bianca Cramer and Ludo Waltmann.
 ScienceOpen therefore enthusiastically supports the Initiative for Open Abstracts (I40A) to encourage academic publishers to commit to making their abstracts openly available via Crossref.
-The successful Initiative for Open References (I4OC) from 2017, in which ScienceOpen was also involved, resulted in a rise from 1% to 59 % of DOI records in Crossref containing references.
+The successful Initiative for Open Citations (I4OC) from 2017, in which ScienceOpen was also involved, resulted in a rise from 1% to 59 % of DOI records in Crossref containing references.
 ScienceOpen has also been active in the Metadata 2020 initiative for richer metadata.
 The message to publishers is by depositing richer metadata, you can get the most out of your DOI and the scientific community can get the most out of your research publications.

 How ScienceOpen serves as a technical partner